 It is the sorrowful song of the gods that can be heard when we visit nature in a contemplative mood.
 In The Golden Blackbird, the feminine deity is recovered.
 However, for her to remain in that state, and to prevent her from reverting to her fallen condition, it is required of us to worship her.
 The reason why Persephone can remain alive in the summertime is because people make worship to nature during that time.
 In wintertime, they go about their business and forget about the goddess.

-Thus, I am in favour of an interpretation that accords with my ideas about complementation, namely the restoration of healthy unconsciousness in the spiritual sense.
-It is a dampened consciousness — a moon-consciousness.
-Accordingly, after her resurrection, Ix Chel became a moon-goddess.
-Interestingly, Dionysos was the son of Persephone, which means that he was originally a god of the Underworld.
+I am in favour of an interpretation that accords with complementation.
+It serves to restore healthy unconsciousness in the spiritual sense.
+It requires that conscious light is dampened, so that it becomes a moon-consciousness.
+Accordingly, after her resurrection, Ix Chel became a moon goddess.
+Interestingly, Dionysos was the son of Persephone.
+Thus, he was originally a god of the Underworld.
 Heraclitus says that, “Hades and Dionysus, for whom they go mad and rage, are one and the same.”
 Dionysos becomes a heavenly god only after his second birth from the thigh of Zeus.
-Archaeologists have recently uncovered the entrance to the Underworld, called the Plutonium (here).
+Interestingly, archaeologists have recently uncovered the entrance to the Underworld, called the Plutonium (here).
 Pluto’s Gate was an important shrine in ancient antiquity, located in Hierapolis.
-It was here that Orpheus began his journey.
+According to tradition, it was here that Orpheus began his journey.

 Franz, M-L von (1980).
 The Psychological Meaning of Redemption Motifs in Fairytales.
 Inner City Books.

 -------- (1992).
 The Golden Ass of Apuleius – The Liberation of the Feminine in Man.
 Shambala.

 -------- (1993).
 The Feminine in Fairy Tales.
 Shambhala.